 - Sit with your back fully supported at a 100 to 110-degree angle.

 - Make sure your seat cushion reaches your knees and your feet hit the ground.
 If your chair is too narrow, add lumbar support.
 If it’s too tall, get a footrest.
+Ensuring optimal sitting position is especially helpful when you have a torn meniscus.

 - Adjust your monitor and chair until the screen is arm’s length away and directly at eye level.